MobCat/MobCats-original-xbox-game-list/README.md

 that the tools do not account for or know how to read properly.<br>
 And for these later games, the xbxs can be ripped right from the xbe itself without needing to run the game first.<br>
 But yeah still need to finish making those tools...

+# Notes
+It appears that all CDX Menu games like MS-32973 (4D5380CD) "Halo 2 Multiplayer Map Pack (World) (En,Ja,Fr,De,Es,It,Zh,Ko)" <br>
+do not contain title icons.
+Imbedded or otherwise, even know these titles are compiled with the 5849 XDK, which allows for imbedded title icons.<br><br>

+XL-32788 (584C8014) "Forza Motorsport + Xbox Live Arcade (USA) (En,Ja,Fr,De,Es,It,Zh,Ko)" Is known about, however is not on this list because of the aforementioned CDX issues and that we are only documenting the default.xbe and no other xbe on the disk.
+(So we would be documenting the CDX menu itself, not the games it loads)